juychen/juychen.github.io/docs/4_Batch/BatchJob.md

 It is a code to call KB help documentation and show it in the standard output stream.

 - Set vCpus as 1 and Memory as 500
-- Leave other filed as default and submit your job
+- Leave other files as default and submit your job

 ![Image](../../src/img/Batch/Batch-job7.jpg)

-Now a simple job to call KB help funtion is submit to the job queue you creat.
+Now a simple job to call KB help function is submitted to the job queue you create.

-## Minitoring Job
+## Monitoring Job

-Heading back to the [dashboard](https://console.aws.amazon.com/batch/home#dashboard), you can see the overview of the number of task runing in the job queue.
-To monitor your runing jobs, you can click the number below the lable "RUNNING".
+Heading back to the [dashboard](https://console.aws.amazon.com/batch/home#dashboard), you can see the overview of the number of tasks running in the job queue.
+To monitor your running jobs, you can click the number below the label "RUNNING".

 ![Image](../../src/img/Batch/Batch-job8.jpg)